YOUSU198/DDD/Workflow-Checklists.md

     - Further Testing:
         - Functionality Testing: https://github.com/MyCryptohq/MyCrypto/issues/482
             - Promos
-                - Ensure coinbase widget works
+                - Ensure that Coinbase widget works.
-                - Ensure Bity referral works
+                - Ensure that Shapeshift widget works.
-                - Ensure Trezor/Ledger Promo links to knowledgebase
+                - Ensure that Trezor/Ledger Promo links to knowledgebase
             - Tokens
                 - Ensure resolution of https://github.com/MyCryptohq/MyCrypto/issues/704 is used for token testing

 * **Create New Wallet Tab**

     - Keystore
         - Stage 1
             - Password should be at least 9 characters
-            - Create New Wallet button is disabled when not valid
+            - **Create New Wallet** button is disabled when not valid
             - Eye toggle shows/hides password
         - Stage 2
-            - Continue button is disabled until keystore is downloaded
+            - Verify that **Continue** button is disabled until keystore is downloaded
         - Stage 3
-            - Private key is valid, does not contain 0x prefix
+            - Verify that the private key is valid, and it does not contain 0x prefix
             - Print paper wallet shows both address and private key in QR and string format
-            - Test scanning both address and private key QR code to ensure matches up with text private key
+            - Test scanning both address and private key QR code to ensure matches up with text private key.
         - Stage 4
-            - Unlock takes you to send view
+            - Verify that **Unlock** button takes you to send view.
     - Mnemonic
         - Stage 1
-            - Regenerate shows new wordslist
+            - Verify that **Regenerate** button shows new wordlist.
         - Stage 2
-            - Eye toggle shows word, but still requires each of the 12 words to be typed in manually
+            - Eye toggle shows word, but still requires each of the 12 words to be typed in manually.
         - Stage 3
-            - Unlock takes you to send view
+            - Verify that **Unlock** button takes you to send view.
         - Misc:
             - 12 word mnemonic should be compatible with MetaMask.
-            - Attempt to import mnemonic into MetaMask and ensure compatability
+            - Attempt to import mnemonic into MetaMask and ensure compatibility.

 * **Swap Tab**

-    - When ShapeShift is unavailable, bity pairs continue to work
-    - When Bity unavailable, shapeshift pairs continue to work
-    - Send-lite
+    - Check that the Shapeshift-offered swap options are displaying correctly with their icons.
     - When origin balance is smaller than amount required for transfer, and origin kind is ether/token, show warning / prevent transfer.
+        - Verify that selecting your swap and the *Let's Do This!* button leads you to the next step.
+Complete the entire swap process to verify correct functionality.

 * **Contracts Tab** *(Optional during patch version upgrades such as 1.1.0 -> 1.1.1)*

     - Interact with a Contract
-        - Ex: Change resolved public address for ENS address
+        - Ex: Attempt to change a resolved public address for an ENS address.
     - Deploy a Contract
-        - Deploy test contract (still needs to be created)
+        - Attempt to deploy test contract (still needs to be created, will edit with gist link when this is ready).

 * **ENS Tab**

     - Type in a valid ENS name and verify that the ENS lookup functions correctly.
     - Type in an invalid ENS (too short or containing special characters) and verify that it displays the correct error message.
         - Begin the process for ENS registration, and verify that the process isn't broken. *(Optional during patch version upgrades such as 1.1.0 -> 1.1.1)*

 * **Miscellaneous**

     - Check that the Disclaimer Modal opens correctly in the pre-footer when clicked on.
     - Verify that the Help tab takes you to the correct Knowledge-base.
     - Verify Footer links aren't dead and lead to the correct locations.

 * **Mobile**

     - https://www.reddit.com/r/ethtrader/comments/7h8eob/crosspost_nano_s_wallet_now_works_with/?st=JAQYKG8Q&sh=c2ef6289 should continue to work on V4.